markglh/composing-microservices-with-sbt-docker/README.md

         - dockernet
 ```

 This is how we’re kicking off the `cassandra-init.sh` script we covered earlier.
-We’re overriding the `init/scripts` directory within the container , providing our own init script.
+We’re overriding the `init/scripts` directory within the container, providing our own init script.
 We then use a `command` to invoke this script when the container starts.
 This overrides the normal behaviour of the container (starting Cassandra) and allows us to run our scripts with everything we need available; namely `cqlsh`.
 Without having to install those manually in a custom Image.
 In all honesty it’s encroaching on “hack” territory.
 However it works, pretty reliably.
 In a future blog post I’ll walk through how we’d generally handle Cassandra schemas in a production environment, I like the schema definitions to live with the Microservice’s code in GitHub.

 We’ve finally made it to the service definitions!